How To Invest In Recycling: Recycling Investment Funds ♻️

 - CDs and DVDs, CD and DVD players

 Sending them to landfill is bad for both the people and the environment.
-First, they may contain sensitive information that can be recovered easily if fallen to the wrong hands.
+First, they may contain sensitive information that can be recovered easily if it falls into the wrong hands.
 As a result, it must be destroyed properly.
 Second, they contain toxic materials that can harm the environment.
 Chemicals like mercury, lead, arsenic, and many others are often found in electronic devices.

 As a result of this, the Australian government invested 16 million dollars to tackle this.
 The 15 million dollars was spent to upgrade local e-waste collection facilities and buildings.
 And the remaining 1.4 million dollars went to the education of people about e-waste.